-- 1. Under Section 64 of the Act, a student is liable for a disciplinary infraction, if he intentionally infringes an obligation imposed by the law, internal regulations of UP or constituent parts thereof. - 2.
-Infringements of obligations under Paragraph 1 include, but are not limited to, the following: - a) plagiarism during the preparation of the final thesis or any other written work (Article 26(3)), - b) fraudulent practices related to the fulfillment of study requirements and to the proving of their fulfillment, - c) fraudulent practices related to any other parts of studies at UP other than the fulfillment of study requirements, done in order to gain unjustified benefit or advantage, or in order to cause harm or injury to other persons, - d) physical assault inflicted on an employee of UP, - e) offensively contemptuous conduct towards an employee of UP, including a false accusation of an academic staff member of unlawful conduct or of conduct contrary to ethical rules for academic staff, - f) committing an administrative delict or a crime, which would harm UP, - g) disturbances or indecent behaviour on UP premises, - h) default in the payment of tuition fees assessed under Section 58 of the Act.

-3. Student's liability for a disciplinary infraction under Paragraph 2(h) terminates if the student has paid the overdue tuition fee before the Dean has issued a decision on the disciplinary infraction.
+- 1. Under Section 64 of the Act, a student is liable for a disciplinary infraction, if he or she intentionally violates an obligation imposed by the law, policies of UP or policies of its constituent parts. - 2.
+Violations of obligations under Paragraph 1 include, but are not limited to, the following: - a) plagiarism during the preparation of the diploma thesis or any other written work (Article 26(3)), - b) fraudulent practices related to the fulfillment of study requirements and to establishing their fulfillment, - c) fraudulent practices related to other parts of studies at UP other than the fulfillment of study requirements, engaged in to gain unjustified benefit or advantage, or to cause harm or injury to other persons, - d) physical assault inflicted on an employee of UP, - e) offensively contemptuous conduct towards an employee of UP, including a false accusation of an academic staff member of unlawful conduct or of conduct contrary to ethical rules for academic staff, - f) committing an administrative delict or a crime, which harms UP, - g) disturbances or indecent behaviour on UP premises, - h) default in the payment of tuition fees assessed under Section 58 of the Act. - 3.
+Student's liability for a disciplinary infraction under Paragraph 2(h) terminates if the student has paid the overdue tuition fee before the Dean has issued a decision on the disciplinary infraction.